 “Looks like he’s back to normal.”

 “He’s getting there,” I say, looking past his grin to his grim eyes where the truth lies.
 I’ve gotten by all these years behind a smile that’s hidden how I really felt because no one thought to look into mine.
 He’s hurting, all alone without her, without anyone to understand him, like I was.
-Except now he does.
+Except now he does have someone.

 How much time’s passed, I’m not sure on the balcony now feeling so miniscule under this tremendous sky.
 My cigarette flickers like fireflies mimicking the constellations.